Barney & Friends

-Origin and development
+History and development

-Barney was created by Sheryl Leach of Dallas, Texas.
+Barney & Friends was created by Sheryl Leach of Dallas, Texas.
 She came up with the idea of a children's program after noticing that her son outgrew Wee Sing Together, and then recognizing that there were no videos to appeal to her son.
-Leach then brought together a team who created a series of home videos, Barney and the Backyard Gang, initially released in 1988.
+Leach then brought together a team who created a series of home videos, Barney & the Backyard Gang, initially released in 1988.
 The first three videos starred actress Sandy Duncan.

 One day in 1991, the daughter of Connecticut Public Television executive Larry Rifkin rented one of the videos and was "mesmerized" by it.
 Rifkin thought the concept could be developed for PBS.
-Rifkin thought Barney had appeal because he was not as neurotic as Big Bird.
+Rifkin thought Barney had appeal because he was less neurotic than Big Bird.
 He pitched it to CPTV president Jerry Franklin, whose preschool son also fell in love with it.
 Franklin and Rifkin pitched the idea to all of their colleagues with preschoolers, and they all agreed that kids would love a Barney show.
 Franklin and Rifkin convinced Leach to let CPTV revamp the concept for television.
 The show debuted as Barney & Friends in 1992.
 The series was produced by CPTV and Lyrick Studios (later bought by HIT Entertainment).

 Although the show was a runaway hit, PBS initially opted not to provide funding beyond the initial 30-episode run.
 When Rifkin and other CPTV executives learned this, they wrote letters to their fellow PBS member stations urging them to get PBS to reconsider.
 The Lyons Group, meanwhile, sent out notices through the Barney Fan Club, telling parents to write letters and make phone calls to their local PBS stations to show their support for Barney & Friends.
 By the time of the yearly member stations' meeting, station executives across the country were up in arms over the prospect of one of their most popular shows being canceled.
 Faced with an atmosphere that Rifkin later described as "like an insurrection", PBS ultimately relented.

-For several years, the show was taped at the Color Dynamics Studios facility at Greenville Avenue & Bethany Drive in Allen, Texas, after which it moved to The Studios at Las Colinas in Irving, Texas, and then Carrollton, a suburb of Dallas.
-The TV series and videos are currently distributed by 9 Story Media Group, Mattel Television and Universal Studios, while the TV series was produced by WNET from 2006 to 2010.
+For several years, the show was taped at the Color Dynamics Studios facility at Greenville Avenue & Bethany Drive in Allen, Texas, after which it moved to The studios at Las Colinas in Irving, Texas, and then Carrollton, a suburb of Dallas.
+The series was produced by WNET from 2006 to 2010.

 Episode format

 Opening sequence

-The series opens with the theme song (over clips from various episodes) and the title card before it dissolves into the school (in seasons 1 to 6) or park (in seasons 7 to 14).
+The episodes open with the theme song (over clips from various episodes) and the title card before it dissolves into the school (in seasons 1–6) or park (in seasons 7–14).
 The children are seen doing an activity, occasionally relating to the episode's topic.
 They eventually cause Barney to come to life from a plush doll, transforming into the "real" Barney, how he appears in the children's imaginations.
+Beginning in season 9, Barney's transformation occurs in a clip at the end of the theme song.